Remote Guest Speakers

 What to do during guest speaker sessions

-Due to Zoom fatigue and the potential awkwardness of virtual learning, a Zoom guest speaker session may require more instructor mediation than a typical in-person one.
+A Zoom guest speaker session may require more instructor mediation than a typical in-person one.
 Consider the following tips for guiding speaker discussions and ensuring the most effective learning experience for students.

 Keep speaker lectures short and on-topic